 Using Telehealth Counseling

-This is a challenging time for everyone, but some people are feeling the stress more than others.
-The need for social distancing has made it harder to get in-person mental health care.
+It can be hard to find time for in-person mental health care.
 Luckily, online video counseling, or teletherapy, can help people get the support they need.

 Teletherapy has lots of benefits.
 Scheduling may be more flexible, so you can choose times that work best for you.
 You don't have to travel to an office or spend time in a waiting room.
 You can use your own device in your own home, which may help you feel more comfortable.
 Some people find it easier to talk to a therapist on a screen than face-to-face.
 And teletherapy may cost less than regular counseling sessions.